Rushland Boss, serving humanity simply by showing up.

 They probably didn't go to college thinking this stuff.

-Some might, and just had it affirmed or confirmed, but many of them show up just going to college because this next phase in life, and they end up being radicalized by these professors.
+But many of them show up just going to college because this next phase in life, and they end up being radicalized by these professors.

 I have no doubt that's what's happening.

-And now they're entering the mainstream as reporters and journalists, and they're carrying the agenda that they've been inculcated with and taught right into their jobs.
+And they're carrying the agenda that they've been inculcated with and taught right into their jobs.

 And there are more and more women in the news business.

-Management, assignment editors, producers, you name it, not just on camera and writers, on camera reporters and writers.
+Management, assignment editors, producers, you name it, not just on camera and writers, on-camera reporters and writers.

 And it is rearing its ugly head everywhere you go in the middle of what is called American pop culture.